-Ask for "dry" scallops—this means they haven't soaked in a salty brine.
-And they'll release less moisture in the pan as they cook, making it easier to get a gorgeous golden crust.
+Ask for "dry" scallops when you make this scallop recipe.
+This means the scallops haven't soaked in a salty brine and they'll release less moisture in the pan as they cook, making it easier to get a gorgeous golden crust.

 Cooking Light MARCH 2011

 1. Combine first 4 ingredients in a small heavy saucepan over medium-high heat; bring to a boil.
 Cook until reduced to about 1/4 cup (about 8 minutes).
 Remove from heat; discard thyme sprigs.
 Add butter, 1 piece at a time, stirring constantly with a whisk until butter is thoroughly incorporated.
 Strain mixture through a fine sieve over a bowl, pressing to release all of the sauce; discard solids.
 Stir in sugar, 1/4 teaspoon salt, and 1/8 teaspoon pepper.